akorablov/project_data_jobs/README.md

 ### Key Insights:

-- SQL dominates consistently as the top skill throughout 2023, though it shows notable volatility.
+- `SQL` dominates consistently as the top skill throughout 2023, though it shows notable volatility.
 Despite a dip in Q4, it remains a core requirement for data analyst roles in the region.

-- Excel exhibits a sharp spike in September, suggesting seasonal or reporting-driven demand, potentially tied to budgeting or end-of-quarter activities.
+- `Excel` exhibits a sharp spike in September, suggesting seasonal or reporting-driven demand, potentially tied to budgeting or end-of-quarter activities.

-- Python remains relatively stable across the year, though its demand slightly lags behind Excel and SQL.
+- `Python` remains relatively stable across the year, though its demand slightly lags behind `Excel` and `SQL`.
 Its consistent presence indicates it's still a valuable skill, especially for automation and data processing tasks.

 ## 3. Evaluating how different skills align with salary levels, based on available data (US)